 Children under the age of 16 typically incur the most fractures and dislocations related to the use of trampolines.
-Fractures caused by trampolines are typically sustained in the wrists, ankles, legs, forearms and elbows.
-The American Academy of Pediatrics states trampolines at personal residences were the cause of 95 percent of trampoline injuries.
-Bruises, injuries to soft tissues and sprains were the most common types of trampoline injuries.
-However, at least 10 percent of visits to the emergency room were due to injuries of the head and neck.
+Fractures caused by trampolines are typically sustained in the wrists, ankles, legs, forearms, and elbows.
+The American Academy of Pediatrics states that trampolines at personal residences were the cause of 95 percent of trampoline injuries.
+Bruises, injuries to soft tissues, and sprains were the most common types of trampoline injuries.
+However, at least 10 percent of visits to the emergency room were due to injuries to the head and neck.

 One pediatric orthopedic surgeon states that trampolines are dangerous even when netting is used.
 She also supports the opinion of the AAP that trampoline use should be limited to supervised training within a specially designed site for individuals wanting to practice diving or gymnastics.